sinequa/sba-angular/docs/gettingstarted/server-setup.md

 You can execute `npm install` directly on the workspace administration page, if the WebApp server has access to the Internet.
 By default, this action is disabled on the administration.
 You need to activate it via **Global options > Advanced > Enable 'npm install' (default: false)**.

-You can follow the execution of the `npm install` action either by looking at the banner on the top of Workspaces adminisration page or by going to **Tasks status** page, the progress status is named **ExecuteNpmInstallAngularWorkspace**.
+You can follow the execution of the `npm install` action either by looking at the banner on the top of Workspaces administration page or by going to **Tasks status** page, the progress status is named **ExecuteNpmInstallAngularWorkspace**.

 ![Workspace execute npm install]({{site.baseurl}}assets/gettingstarted/admin-workspace-execute-npm-install.png) *Workspace - Execute 'npm install' action*